-Wollongong 2022R6.1Walking, cycling and public transport is an accessible and well resourced means of transport, and the use of private cars is reduced Revised Delivery Program 2012-17 (Adopted 17 February 2014) Strate egy 5 Year Action Service Responsibility 6.1.1 The city is established as bike-friendly.
+6.1 W publi acces resou trans ongong 2022 /alking, cycling and c transport is an asible and well urced means of port, and the use of te cars is reduced Draft D elivery Program 2012-17 Revised December 20 113 Strat 5 Year .
+Action Service Responsibility 6.1.1 The city is established as bike-friendly.
 6.1.1.1 Establish a strategic framework and a plan for cycle ways and bicycle facilities within Wollongong.
 Transport Services Manager ISP 6.1.2 The 'Gong' Shuttle Bus service is extended.
 6.1.2.1 Assess the feasibility to expand the Gong Shuttle service to outer suburbs.
 Transport Services Manager ISP 6.1.3 Interconnected and accessible cycle-ways and footpaths are planned and delivered.
 6.1.3.1 Improve the connectivity of the local government area through the upgrade in our network of footpaths and cycle ways.
-Transport Services Manager ISP Manager PD 6.1.3.2 Use additional funds achieved through the Financial Sustainability Review to accelerate the footpath renewal program by about \$4M Infrastructure Planning & Support Manager ISP 6.1.3.3 Extend the average lives of footpaths to 80 years to create about \$1M saving in depreciation annually.
-Infrastructure Planning & Support Manager ISP 6.1.3.4 Use funds obtained from Restart NSW Illawarra to design and construct the Grand Pacific Walk - Stage one Infrastructure Planning & Support Manager PD 6.1.4 A 'Park n Ride' commuter bus network is established and residents are encouraged to 'leave the car at home'.
+Transport Services Manager ISP Manager PD Use add Sustaina ion (scenarios 1, 2 & 3) litional funds achieved through the Financial ability Review to accelerate the footpath renewal n by about \$4M Infrastructure Strategy & Planning Manager ISP Extend hal Action (scenarios 1, 2, & 3): the average lives of footpaths to 80 years to create 1M saving in depreciation annually.
+Infrastructure Strategy & Planning Manager ISP 6.1.4 A 'Park n Ride' commuter bus network is established and residents are encouraged to 'leave the car at home'.
 6.1.4.1 Work in partnership with key stakeholders to consider the establishment of a 'Park n Ride' commuter bus network Transport Services Manager ISP